CAIDA/bgpstream/pybgpstream/docs/api__pybgpstream.rst

    The BGP Stream class provides a single stream of BGP Records.

+   .. py:method:: parse_filter_string(fstring)

+      Adds filters to an unstarted BGP Stream instance, based on the filter string provided.
+Only those record/elements that match the filter(s) will be included in the stream.

+      If multiple filters of the **same** type are added, a record/elem is considered a match if it matches **any** of the filters.
+For example, if a filter string `project routeviews and project ris` is used, then records that are from either the `Route Views` **or** the `RIS` project will be included.

+      If filters of **different** types are added, a record/elem is considered a match only if it matches **all** of the filters.
+For example, if a filter string `project routeviews and prefix exact 1.2.3.0/24` is used, then only records that are both from the `Route Views` project **and** have a prefix of 1.2.3.0/24 are included.

+      More information of the specifics of the filter string language and the filtering methods that it supports can be found with the libbgpstream documentation.

+      :param str fstring: The filter string
+      :raises TypeError: if the filter string is not a basestring
+      :raises ValueError: if the filter string is invalid or badly formed

    .. py:method:: add_filter(type, value)

       Add a filter to an unstarted BGP Stream instance.
 Only those records/elems that